 2022 – today

 The new logo was designed by American designer Brian Collins, who runs the branding company of the same name.
 It was part of the process, along with one of the startup’s co-founders, Nick Humphreys, a designer by profession.
-The resulting composition perfectly conveys the meaning of the service.
+The resulting composition perfectly conveys the service’s meaning.

-Before the image, the name of the service is made in thin, elegant letters.
+Before the image, the service name is rendered in thin, elegant letters.
 In translation, it means “Link” (links) and “tree” (tree).
-Therefore, the picture next to the company’s name is symbolic, as it depicts this “reference tree.”
+Therefore, the picture next to the company’s name is symbolic, depicting this “reference tree.”

-Often, the picture is used in light green, for example, on the site’s favicon, which demonstrates a tree’s ability to grow, increasing the amount of information.
+Often, the picture is used in light green, for example, on the site’s favicon, which demonstrates a tree’s ability to grow, thereby conveying more information.

 Font and Colors

 The main colors of the logo are black and green.
 Initially, green shades prevailed, representing a young startup’s growth and development.
-Coming to black is an indicator of the scale that the service has reached.
-The neutral tone gives way to the user’s imagination, allowing them to choose the design of their page from a range of shades.
+The use of black indicates the scale to which the service has grown.
+The neutral tone invites the user’s imagination, allowing them to choose their page’s design from a range of shades.

-Even though the individual font Link Sans was developed for the program during the redesign, it is not used in the logo.
-For the inscription, they took Neue Plak Extended SemiBold, but with a truncated letter t, which added individuality to the image.
+Although the individual font, Link Sans, was developed for the program during the redesign, it is not used in the logo.
+For the inscription, they used Neue Plak Extended SemiBold, with a truncated letter ‘t’ that added individuality to the image.